lisatitshall/real-estate-stats/README.md

 Note that both the linear model and ANCOVA model showed some relationship between the errors and whether the house had a garage.
 More specifically, the models underestimated the price of houses with a garage.

+A Generalized Additive Model was also fitted to the data but it had the same explanatory power as the ANCOVA model so the simpler ANCOVA model was the chosen model.